mlanza/atomic/README.md

 * `comp`
 * `pipe`

-## Changes
+## Vendoring As A Safety Net

+The author's philosophy is to sparingly add libraries, to keep projects lean.
+[Dependencies breed](https://tonsky.me/blog/disenchantment/).
+The ever-changing landscape of modern libraries (Vue, React, Angular, Svelte, etc.) brim with excellent ideas, yet the author continually ships working software without them.

+Rather, and only when a deficit is felt, are the ideas, not the dependencies, grafted in.
+This prevents fast-moving vendors from dictating schedules and alleviates the pressure of falling out of step with the latest release.

-Because Atomic has been used primarily by a small, internal audience, the change process has not been formalized to protect a wider audience.
-However, it is easy to safely try.
-[Vendor](https://stackoverflow.com/questions/26217488/what-is-vendoring) a copy into your project.
-This eliminates the pressure of keeping up with releases.
+Because Atomic has been used primarily by a small, internal audience, the change process hasn't been formalized to protect a wider audience.
+The author [vendors it](https://stackoverflow.com/questions/26217488/what-is-vendoring) into his projects to eliminate the pressure of keeping up with releases.
+This permits safe use.

 ## Guidance for Writing Apps